7th International AMD-Symposium

 John Marshall (London/GB)

-Can a nanosecond beam modulated laser improve transport mechanisms and delaying progression towards late AMD?64 L
+Can a nanosecond beam modulated laser improve transport mechanisms and delaying progression towards late AMD?

 Robyn Guymer - LEAD study team (Melbourne/AUS)